cobwebch/external_import/Documentation/User/MappingData/Index.rst

 - this primary key **must** be stored into some column of the TYPO3 CMS database, but **not** the uid column which is internal to TYPO3 CMS.

-The primary key in the external data is the key that will used to decide whether a given entry in the external data corresponds to a record already stored in the TYPO3 CMS database or if a new record should be created for that entry.
+The primary key in the external data is the key that is used to decide whether a given entry in the external data corresponds to a record already stored in the TYPO3 CMS database or if a new record should be created for that entry.
 Records in the TYPO3 CMS database that do not